 When you are sure you are traveling, please don't delay in booking.
 The internal flights are the key factor in determining whether your trip can be realized or not.
-A deposit of US$200 on land plus the cost of internal airfares is requested along with complete trip application form and passport copies.
+We request a deposit of US$300 on land plus the cost of domestic airfares along with the complete trip application form and passport copies.

-Balance payment is due 90 days prior to your departure.
+Balance payment is due 90 days before your departure.
 Depending on the number of applicants, we may set an early payment date.
-If balance of payment is not received by the requested date, we reserve the right to cancel your booking without prior notice

-- 90 days prior departure: Administrative fee US$ 150 per person.
+- Ninety days prior departure: Administrative fee US$ 150 per person.

-- 60-89 day's prior departure: US$ 250 or 25% of the land cost whichever is higher.
+- Sixty-Eighty-nine day's prior departure: US$ 250 or 25% of the land cost whichever is higher.

-- 45 days to 59 days prior departure: US$ 450 or 50% of the land cost whichever is higher.
+- Forty-five days to Fifty-nine days before departure: US$ 450 or 50% of the land cost whichever is higher.

-- 30 days to 44 days prior departure: US$ 600 or 75% of the land cost whichever is higher.
+- Thirty days to Forty-four days before departure: US$ 600 or 75% of the land cost whichever is higher.

-- Less than 30 days: 100%
+- Less than Thirty days: 100%.

 Travel Protection Plan

-While we plan and do our best to make your trip smooth and seamless, there may be chances of unforeseen events and conditions such as illness, accident, inclement weather, and flight cancellation or missed connection or loss of baggage etc. that may cause interruption or delay or total cancellation of your trip putting your hard earned travel investment in jeopardy.
-It’s also possible that you may need medical assistance, emergency evacuation or medical transportation when you get ill or involve in an accident when you are traveling in remote areas.
-Far & High’s Tour cost does not cover any of these expenses or losses and so we strongly recommend you that you should protect yourself and your travel investment against those unfavorable conditions.
+We plan and do our best to make your trip smooth and seamless.
+But there may be chances of unforeseen events and conditions such as illness, accident, inclement weather, and flight cancellation or missed connection or loss of baggage, etc. It may cause interruption or delay or total cancellation of your trip, putting your hard-earned travel investment in jeopardy.
+It’s also possible that you may need medical assistance, emergency evacuation, or medical transportation when you are traveling in remote areas.
+Far & High’s Tour cost does not cover any of these expenses or losses.
+So we strongly recommend you that you should protect yourself and your travel investment against those unfavorable conditions.